Chinese Chicken Salad

 Is Cabbage good for you?

 Of course, I would always ask your doctor if you have any concerns about cabbage.
-Here is what WebMD states, I quote, “It’s Good for Your Digestion.
+Here’s what WebMD states, I quote, “It’s Good for Your Digestion.
 Cabbage has 1 gram of fiber for every 10 calories.
 That helps fill you up, so you eat less.
-It also helps keep you regular, and it may help lower your ‘bad’ (LDL) cholesterol and control your blood sugar.
+It also helps keep you regular and may lower your ‘bad’ (LDL) cholesterol and help control your blood sugar.
 Cabbage also has nutrients that keep the lining of your stomach and intestines strong.”

 In case you missed this post: